Flight 1 (Mad Men): Plot

 Peggy visits her mother and sister in Brooklyn for dinner.
 Her mother tries to convince her to attend Mass on Sundays with them, but Peggy refuses.
 Peggy's sister alludes to Peggy being considered unfit psychiatrically by the State of New York.
-When Peggy leaves, she reluctantly looks into the children's bedroom where it is implied that her heretofore undiscussed baby sleeps.
+When Peggy leaves, she reluctantly looks into the bedroom where her sister's children sleep.
+There has been much discussion about whether the youngest child is Peggy's son; Matthew Weiner has said that he deliberately made this scene ambiguous.

-Roger, Duck and Cooper have a meeting about the possibility of American Airlines hiring Sterling Cooper as their new ad agency to rebuild their image in the public eye.
-When told of the situation, Draper dislikes the idea because taking American Airlines as a client would mean dumping Mohawk Airlines due to a conflict of interest.
-Don thinks they should stay loyal to Mohawk.
+Roger, Duck and Cooper speculate that American Airlines will hire a new ad agency to rebuild their public image and want to position Sterling Cooper for the opportunity.
+Don disapproves of their plan, since conflict of interest would require them to dump their account with Mohawk Airlines, a loyal customer, before they could try for an American Airlines account.

 Joan and Paul have a barbed exchange over her comments to Sheila at the party.
 Joan accuses him of being phony about his lifestyle and only dating Sheila to seem "interesting."
-Paul secretly makes a copy of Joan's driver's license and posts it on the office bulletin board, revealing to everyone that Joan is 31.
-Joan expresses her exasperation that people cannot leave their personal lives outside the office.
+Paul secretly makes a photocopy of Joan's driver's license and posts it on the office bulletin board, revealing to everyone that Joan is 31.
+Joan complains to Peggy that people cannot leave their personal lives outside the office.

-Duck goes to Pete and offers his condolences.
-He tries to convince Pete to help him get American Airlines to do business with them.
-Pete is confused about the situation and attempts to go to Don for advice.
+Duck offers condolences to Pete and tries to enlist his help in getting the American Airlines account.
+Pete feels too close to the situation and turns Duck down, then attempts to go to Don for advice.
 Frustrated over having to drop Mohawk, Don snaps at Pete and turns him away.
-During Duck's meeting with the American Airlines executive, Pete unexpectedly shows up.
-He reveals his father's death to the executive, and uses it to subtly guilt him into considering Sterling Cooper.
+Pete, changing his mind, unexpectedly shows up for Duck's meeting with the American Airlines executive.
+He reveals his father's death to the executive, using it to guilt him into considering Sterling Cooper.

 In the evening, Don meets with the Mohawk Airlines CEO and tells him Sterling Cooper is letting them go.
-The CEO expresses disappointment in Don specifically for misrepresenting the company's intentions in their first meeting.
-A waitress at the restaurant flirts with Don, but, after considering her for a moment, Don turns her down.
+He expresses sincere regret at being made to do so, but the CEO does not appear to believe him.
+A waitress at the restaurant flirts with Don, but, after considering her for a moment, he turns her down.